jonathanhogg/flitter/docs/canvas3d.md

 `!transform` node instead.

 `size=` *sX*`;`*sY*`;`*sZ*
 : Specifies a "size" for the model, which is just a scaling factor.
-Makes most sense when the model is unit-sized.
+This makes most sense when the model is unit-sized.
 The default is `1;1;1`.

 `rotation=` *tX*`;`*tY*`;`*tZ*
 : Specifies rotation (in *turns*) around the respective axes.
 The default is